Louiz-Ferraz/tic-tac-toe/README.md

 The idea here is to study and create my first simple game (using JavaScript).

+// I drew poorly on the readme preview...

      |     |
   X  |  X  |  O
 -----|-----|-----